Thursday, July 4, 2024

 The church in Bannay, Saint-Julien, has an extremely odd profile.
 The choir, the part

-closest to the canal, dates from the 15th C, the pepperpot towers at the other end are 18th C.
+closest to the canal, dates from the 15th C; the pepper pot towers at the other end are 18th C.

 The Hundred Years War and subsequent religious wars will do that to a building.

 A natural stopping place to visit Sancerre would have been the town of St. Satur, but the port doesn't accommodate barges, so we continued a couple more kilometers to the village of Ménétréol.
 We had a rather exciting end to our cruising day and not in a good way.
-We could see that no other boats were parked at the town quay but could see what appeared to be a rental boat headed our way and was also intending to stop at Ménétréol.
+We could see that no other boats were parked at the town quay but could also see what appeared to be a rental boat headed our way and was intending to stop at Ménétréol.
 No problem, there was plenty of room on the quay, but I wondered why Lon was approaching the quay at a relatively fast speed and without his usual finesse.
 It turns out that the cable running from the throttle control on the flybridge (Morse Control) to the transmission lost screws and became disconnected, thereby keeping us in forward gear and with no way to reverse in order to slow us down.
 Lon had to use our bow thruster to keep us from crashing into the rental boat, then drop the rear anchor and make an adrenalin-fueled trip to the engine room to manually disengage the transmission.
 We ended up making a bow-first "crunch" into the far end of the quay, but we'd slowed enough, and we didn't do any damage to either CARIB or the quay.
 With assistance from one of the men on the rental boat we were able to toss lines to shore and get manually pulled in and moored.
 Note to selves--make Monday, July 1, a maintenance/recovery day.

 Ménétréol-sous-Sancerre has been a village since the 11th C, first under the control of the Abbey of St. Satur, and then in the 12th C under a charter of franchise by the Count of Sancerre.
 Its main source of wealth through the years has been the cultivation of vines.
 Ménétréol retains a number of interesting old buildings, and although vineyards grow in close proximity, we didn't notice any active houses for wine production and sale.